fatih/vim-go-tutorial/README.md

 }
 ```

-Now we have here several ways of jumpint to declarations.
+Now we have here several ways of jumping to declarations.
 For example if put
 your cursor on top of `T` expression just after the main function and call
 `:GoDef` it'll jump to the type declaration.